dnwitko/IT-360-Final-Project/README.md

 We will need a budget of $20.00 - $50.00 for API credits, but if the LLM is running locally, we will need a $0.00 budget to complete this project.

 **Required Tools and Technology:**
-- Python 3
+- Python 3.0
 - python-evtx library
 - LLM API keys
-- Sample Attack Logs [1]
+- Sample attack logs [1]

 **Project Dependencies:** [1]
 - **drain3 (version 0.9.11):** Dynamic Log Template Mining for parsing different types of log files.
-- **networkx (version 3.1):** Provenance Graph for creating a timeline of events, ids, etc.
+- **networkx (version 3.1):** Provenance Graph for creating a timeline of events, identifying key variables, etc.
 - **evtx (version 0.7.4):** Python Library for parsing Windows Event Logs.
 - **colorama (version 0.4.6, optional):** Makes terminal output prettier.

 ## Communication
 **Meeting Cadence and Reporting Frequency:**
-We will plan to meet or report progress at least once per week with each other.
+We will plan to meet and report progress at least once per week with each other.

 **Communication Channels:**
 iMessage, Microsoft Teams, Microsoft Outlook